Child Custody Classic Midwestern Values Meet the Strength of Law

 Joint Legal Custody

 When parents have joint legal custody, they must make these decisions together.
-Any conflict or disagreement that can’t be resolved out of court could result in changes to the legal custody order.
+Any conflict or disagreement that can’t be resolved out of Oklahoma City family court could result in changes to the legal custody order.

 Sole Legal Custody

-If a parent has sole legal custody of their child, then they alone have the legal authority to make important decisions for their child.
-The parent without legal custody has no such authority unless otherwise specified by the court.
+If a parent has sole legal custody of their children, then they alone have the legal authority to make important decisions for their child.
+The parent without legal custody has no such authority unless otherwise specified by the court in Oklahoma City.

-How Do Judges Decide Child Custody & Visitation in OK?
+How Do Judges Decide Child Custody & Visitation in Oklahoma?

-When judges consider child custody and visitation decisions, they are guided by doing what they believe is in the child’s best interests.
+When judges in Oklahoma City consider child custody and visitation decisions, they are guided by doing what they believe is in the child’s best interests.
 This means judges will issue orders that they believe will support a child’s physical, mental, emotional, and social well-being.

-A few specific factors judges will evaluate include the following:
+A few specific factors Oklahoma City judges will evaluate include the following:

 • Each parent’s household stability